Why Do Laptops Break So Easily? 8 Reasons

 The best way to avoid mishandling your charging cables is to:

-- Never move your computer around when it’s plugged in.
-If you are constantly picking up your laptop when it’s plugged in, this can kink the cable and gradually damage the charging port.
+• Never move your computer around when it’s plugged in.
+If you constantly pick up your laptop when plugged in, it can kink the cable and gradually damage the charging port.

-Ultimately it’s essential to be careful with your cables to ensure you don’t damage your laptop unknowingly.
+Ultimately, you must be careful with your cables to ensure you don’t unknowingly damage your laptop.

-This means keeping an eye out for anything that may damage your charging cable and the charging port.
+This means watching for anything that may damage your charging cable and the charging port

 5. You are opening and closing your laptop incorrectly